dabeaz/curio/README.rst

 the ``asyncio`` event loop with the provision that it must be running separately in a different thread.

-**Q: How fast is curio?**
+**Q: How fast is Curio?**

-A: In rough benchmarking of the simple echo server shown here, curio runs about 90% faster than comparable code using coroutines in ``asyncio`` and about 50% faster than similar code written using Trio.
+A: In rough benchmarking of the simple echo server shown here, Curio runs about 90% faster than comparable code using coroutines in ``asyncio`` and about 50% faster than similar code written using Trio.
 This was last measured on Linux using Python 3.7b3.
 Keep in mind there